alianwaar73/alianwaar73/README.md

 - 📫 How to reach me: via [Email](mailto:ali.github.anwaar73@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am in CS because I only wanted to play video games since childhood!
 It is the new media, imho, that could trump books and movies soon!
-- 🎮 Currently playing ⚔️ Armored Core VI: Fires of Rubicon!
-Also want to pick up 🚗 Cyberpunk 2077 in near future.
+- 🎮 Currently playing 🤖 Armored Core VI: Fires of Rubicon!
+(PS4) and ⏳ Deathloop (PC).
+Also want to pick up 🌃🚗 Cyberpunk 2077 in near future.

 <!---
 alianwaar73/alianwaar73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.